rweigel/phys305/gauss_law.md

 ## Example -- Charge Inside Conductor with a Cavity

-A charge $q$ is placed at the center of a spherical conductor of radius $2R$ with a spherical cavity of radius $R$.
+A charge $q$ is placed at the center of an uncharged spherical conductor of radius $2R$ with a spherical cavity of radius $R$.

 <img src="figures/Conductors_Sphere_with_Cavity.svg"/>